EU may force banks to help set Euribor to keep it clean

-LONDON Banks may be forced to stay on the panels that set benchmark interest rates such as Euribor to ensure their validity, under a draft EU law to be proposed later this year in response to a rate-rigging scandal.
+LONDON Banks may be forced to help compile key interest rates like Euribor under a draft law the European Union's financial services chief will propose later this year to help clean up benchmark rates that several lenders have rigged.

 More than a dozen banks are being investigated by regulators over the manipulation of Euribor and Libor, inter-bank lending rates used to price trillions of dollars worth of loans.